kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 ```

 These set the mixin values that are allowed on the network, and at what height they are applied.
-If you want a private coin from the get go,
+If you want a private coin from the get-go,
 I would suggest setting MIXIN_LIMITS_V1_HEIGHT to 0, and MIXIN_LIMITS_V2_HEIGHT to 1.
 Then, set the MINIMUM_MIXIN_V1/V2 and MAXIMUM_MIXIN_V1/V2 values as appropriate.